skiboyscott/OrderRouting/README.md

 explicitly that it will miss and by how many days, and flags it for review rather than shipping quietly.

+Note: in the conversation with Ivan i talked through a carrier selection engine as well - i instead worked that into the above logic as a part of the flow vs having a dedicated "FC Gate" then a dedicated "Carrier Gate".

 ### Self-service rules engine

 I built a self-service rules engine because routing priorities shouldn't require an engineering change every time the